Expert in Oil, Gas, Petrochemicals and Renewable Fuels & Chemicals, Biomass and Biorefineries

 Fields of Expertise

-alcohol fuel, amine treating, fine chemical, biomass fuel, biorefinery, alternative fuel, soy diesel fuel, fuel, business development, carbohydrate chemistry, chemical fuel, energy engineering, energy-efficient petroleum refining, petroleum processing, renewable energy source, oil distribution, petrochemical marketing, oil refining technology, cellulose chemistry, natural product chemistry, boiler fuel, automotive fuel, hydroforming, aviation fuel, hazardous waste fuel, coking, petroleum hydrogenation, amine treating, batch petroleum refining, petroleum hydrotreating, fluid catalytic cracking, hydrocracking, fossil fuel hydroprocessing, liquid fuel, organic chemistry, hydrogen fuel, heating fuel, fossil fuel, fluid catalytic cracking unit
+alcohol fuel, amine treating, fine chemical, biomass fuel, biorefinery, alternative fuel, soy diesel fuel, fuel, business development, carbohydrate chemistry, chemical fuel, energy engineering, energy-efficient petroleum refining, petroleum processing, renewable energy source, oil distribution, petrochemical marketing, oil refining technology, cellulose chemistry, natural product chemistry, boiler fuel, automotive fuel, hydroforming, aviation fuel, hazardous waste fuel, coking, petroleum hydrogenation, batch petroleum refining, petroleum hydrotreating, fluid catalytic cracking, hydrocracking, fossil fuel hydroprocessing, liquid fuel, organic chemistry, hydrogen fuel, heating fuel, fossil fuel, fluid catalytic cracking unit